Blazing the Way: Trail Markings a Thru-Hiker Should Know

 Trail Start

-This looks similar to an inverted V, with two blazes low and one centered above them.
+This resembles an inverted V, with two blazes low and one centered above them.

 This is the blaze that signifies a trail start, as expected there is only one of these at the start of a trail.